confluentinc/ksql/docs/installation/server-config/security.rst

 Configuring Security for KSQL
 =============================

-KSQL supports many of the security features of both Apache Kafka and the |sr|.
+KSQL supports many of the security features of both Apache Kafka and |sr|.

 - KSQL supports Apache Kafka security features such as :ref:`SSL for encryption <kafka_ssl_encryption>`, :ref:`SASL for authentication <kafka_sasl_auth>`, and :ref:`authorization with ACLs <kafka_authorization>`.